bmorri13/homelab/README.md

 ```bash
 GET /dev_logs/_count
 ```
-> NOTE: ont he right hand side, you should see a number greater than `0` for the count value.
+> NOTE: On the right hand side, you should see a number greater than `0` for the count value.

 42. We can now go search the logs.
 On the left hand side, if it is not expanded, click the hamburger menu (e.g. three stacked bars) to expand the menu and under Analytics, click Discover > Create data view with the information below:
   - *Name:* dev_logs